 Low hanging fruit is my favorite report.
 To see it, I filter properties to only show keywords that rank on 11-15 positions

 This allows me to see which pages are on the second page in Google search results.
-Simultaneously, I can see which keywords are missing from headers, titles, and content.
+Simultaneously, I can see which keywords are missing from headings, titles, and content.
 The best strategy is to focus on those keywords which generate most impressions because improving them should result in gaining most clicks.
-I aim to add missing keyword with a big number of impressions to titles, headers and, most importantly, content.
+I aim to add missing keyword with a big number of impressions to titles, headings and, most importantly, content.

 Clickthrough rate (CTR) depends on the rankings of a keyword.
 This is illustrated on a backlinko chart below, which shows that pages that occupy 1-5 positions get most of the clicks.